Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Arithmetic extension](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/ArithmeticExtension.png "[Arithmetic extension]")

-This extension is used to combine several attributes in a specific manner and map them to a destination attribute.
+This extension is used to combine or calculate several attributes in a specified manner and map them to a destination attribute.
 The mapping is mainly used to include mathematical equations.
 Define the equation and, if desired, fallback equations, in the configuration.
 At least one source attribute must be selected in the *x1* source attribute.
 Up to eight attributes can be selected.

 ### Possible data type mappings